James-Y-Wong/hw-1-code-refactor/README.md

 ## Description

-For this project, we took a working code and refactored it using:
+For this project, we took a working code and refactored it, while keeping the same appearance, by using:

 - HTML semantics
 - Matching CSS to the changes made to the HTML file